Molecular Plant Pathology

 Dangl, J.L., Hahlbrock, K. and Schell, J. (1989) Regulation and structure of chalcone synthase genes.
 In Plant Nuclear Genes and their Expression Volume 6 (Vasil, I.K. and Schell, J., eds), pp. 155-173.
 New York: Academic Press.

+There is no charge for colour figures in Molecular Plant Pathology.
+Figures reviewed in colour must be published in colour.
 All figures should be supplied in the size that they will appear in the journal.
-With the exception of composite photographs suitable for full-page reproduction (maximum width, including lettering, 16.8 cm), all other figures should be set to a maximum width of 8 cm (including all lettering).
+With the exception of composite photographs suitable for full-page reproduction (maximum width, including lettering, 17 cm), all other figures should be set to a maximum width of 8 cm (including all lettering).
 Labelling on the figures should be in 8pt Helvetica if possible.
 Figure sections should be designated with lower case letters.
 Magnification bars should be given on microscope images.
 Please ensure that electronic artwork is prepared such that, after reduction, all lettering will be clear and easy to read, i.e. no labels should be too large or too small.
 Avoid using tints on diagrams if possible; if they are essential to the figure then ensure they are coarse as this aids their clear reproduction.
-To optimise the size of figures in the PDF proof, please ensure that no large blank areas surround your figures.
-No artwork should be incorporated into the text files.
 Full details on how to submit figures are available at http://authorservices.wiley.com/bauthor/illustration.asp.

 Figure legends should contain sufficient information to be understood without reference to the text, but should not contain methods.
 Each should begin with a short title for the figure.
 All symbols and abbreviations used in the figures should be explained.